-The Coastal Park continues to be the key destination play site for the District retaining its Green Flag status for the 12th consecutive year.
-It has also been the fifth successive year that the Coastal Park has received the Trip Advisor 'certificate of excellence' and this year it has also been added to the new 'Hall of Fame' with the Coastal Park being the number one attraction to visit in Folkestone.
+The Coastal Park continues to be the key destination play site for the District retaining its Green Flag status for the 14th consecutive year.
+It has also been the 7th successive year that the Coastal Park has received the Trip Advisor 'Certificate of Excellence' and its place in the 'Hall of Fame' was retained with the Coastal Park being the number one attraction to visit in Folkestone.